iodize6399/ai-devcontainer/README.md

 # AI Coding Agents Dev Container

-A simple GitHub template for using Codex, opencode, and Oh My Pi in a dev container.
+Codex, opencode, and Oh My Pi in a dev container.

 After building the container, run any agent from the terminal: